octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 You may object you wouldn't do such things, but you need "just once":

-- to import a huge CSV data file, and don't want to store sensible data out of the database
+- to import a huge CSV data file, and don't want to store sensible data out of the database;
-- launch long-running queries, and not worry about timeout
+- launch long-running queries, and not worry about timeout.

 Sure.
 Just because you can doesn’t mean you should.